What Is Spastic Hemiplegia?

 - Prevalence of Spastic Hemiplegia in Children

-- Characteristics of Spastic Hemiplegia
+- Signs and Symptoms of Spastic Hemiplegia

 - What Causes Spastic Hemiplegic Cerebral Palsy?

-- Possible Complications of Spastic Hemiplegia
+- Complications of Spastic Hemiplegia

 - At What Age Are Children Diagnosed With Spastic Hemiplegia?